 Duration: Approximately 15 minutes, depending on the queue

-- The departure area of NAIA Terminal 3 is located on the second floor of the airport.
 Upon arriving, you’ll see that there are at least five entrances that will take you inside the facility.
 There are signages just above them with the names of the airlines operating in that terminal.
-However, you don’t always need to follow them as all of these doors lead to the same area within the airport.
 Just choose whichever one has the least number of people in line.
 The last thing you need is to be stressed out from waiting too long this early on your airport journey.

-- After choosing an entrance, take out your passport and flight itinerary as these will be asked by the assigned security officer.
-Remove all coins and metals inside your pockets and put them in a secure compartment inside your luggage or carry-on bag.
+Remove all coins and metals inside your pockets, and put them in a secure compartment inside your luggage or carry-on bag.
 Place them on the baggage screening system and go through the full body scanner.
-Wait for your baggage and double check your belongings.
+Wait for your baggage and double-check your belongings.

-- If you haven’t prepaid your travel tax yet, which is equivalent to ₱1,620, head over to the Travel Tax counters located to your left upon entering the departure area.
-Again, take out your passport, flight itinerary as well as your cash and pay the required fee.
-At this point, you will need to transact at two different stalls with different personnel, one who will review your passport and flight itinerary and one who will take your payment and issue the receipt.
+If you haven’t prepaid your travel tax (₱1,620), head over to the Travel Tax counters located to your left upon entering the departure area.
+Again, take out your passport, flight itinerary, and cash, and pay the required fee.
+At this point, you will need to transact at two different stalls with different personnel: one who will review your passport and flight itinerary and one who will take your payment and issue the receipt.

-- The check-in counters are spread across the second floor of the airport.
-Find the one where your airline is stationed through the flight information screens nearby.
-There are also airline staff members assigned near the counters who can assist you with finding the correct queue for your flight.
 You’ll also find signages for flights already accepting passengers for check-in.
 If your flight is still closed for check-in, you can sit on one of the benches facing the check-in sections.
 If it’s already open, proceed to queue immediately.
 There’s usually one line for the same flight.
-But depending on the number of available check-in agents, more than one passenger can check-in at the same time.
+But depending on the number of available check-in agents, more than one passenger can check in at the same time.

 What to prepare: Passport, flight itinerary, hotel accommodation, boarding pass, departure card and pen (also company ID, Approved Leave of Absence and DSWD Clearance in special cases)